 They can also be parasites, like several varieties of wasps.
 In this case, pests become the host for good insects to lay their eggs on, so they can mature, feed, and consume the remainder of the host bug.

 Predators and parasites can also be pollinators.
 Usually when we think of them, we think of bees.
 But any critter that brushes up against pollen and carries it from blossom to blossom is helping to fertilize plants.
-The USDA’s Natural Resources Conservation Service has compiled a list of plants that attract pollinators.
+We’ve developed a comprehensive list of flowering plants that attract pollinators.

 Did you know that without these hard workers, most plants would be unable to produce seeds and would eventually die out?

 According to the USDA Forest Service, pollinators are responsible for helping 80% of the world’s flowering plants reproduce.